 29Meaning Postulates like (15) are relevant in that they enter into the consistency checks that are responsible for the cases of sortal disambiguation discussed here.
 For instance, the incompatibility of the constraints 'event type' and 'state type' derives, via the Meaning Postulates for 'event type' and 'state type', from the incompatibility between the predicates 'event' and 'state'; and so forth.
-These Meaning Postulates show their real use only in conjunction with a formal ontology, in which the incompatibility of, for instance, the predicates 'event' and 'state' is explicitly encoded, but not that of 'event type' and 'state type'.
+These Meaning Postulates show their real use only in conjunction with a formal ontology, in which the incompatibility of, for instance, the

-analogous fashion to the conditions 'state $tpye(S_1)$ ' and 'barrier type (Z)'.
+The presuppositional conditions 'state(s_1)' and 'barrier(z)' are littled in analogous fashion to the conditions 'state tpye(S_1)' and 'barrier type (Z)'.

-This completes our informal description of the operations involved in the token-to-type shifting of (7).
+This completes our informal description of the operations involved in the token-totype shifting of (7).
 We summarise the different operations for a better overview of what is necessary,